December 21, 2020

 Access your WordPress dashboard now, and you’ll find a new tab that reads Network Setup under Tools.
 If you have any active plugins, WordPress will ask you to disable them before it lets you move forward.
 Do that now if necessary, and the next time you load this tab, you’ll see a screen asking you to choose between subdomains and subdirectories for your network’s structure:

 Subdomains are URLs that look like this: blog.hostinger.com.
 On the other hand, subdirectories show up in this format: hostinger.com/blog.
 From a purely technical standpoint, both approaches work just the same.
-Feel free to chose either of them, since you can always point a regular domain towards any of your network’s sites in the future.

 Right below this option, you’ll also see a couple of fields where you can choose a title for your network and enter an administrator email address.
 Do so now, and click on the Install button.
 After a moment, WordPress will present a new set of instructions that we’ll cover in the next step.